IMPORTANT NOTE REGARDING WORD LIMIT REQUIREMENTS:

-Read “Develop SMART Objectives,” located on the Centers for Disease Control and Prevention (CDC) website.
+Read “CDC and Food Safety,” located on the Centers for Disease Control and Prevention (CDC) website.

-Read “Developing Program Goals and Measurable Objectives,” from the National Center for HIV/AIDS, Viral Hepatitis, STD and TB Prevention, located on the Centers for Disease Control and Prevention (CDC) website.
+Read “Challenges in Food Safety,” located on the Centers for Disease Control and Prevention (CDC) website.

 Be sure to support your postings and responses with specific references to the Learning Resources.